 In a general sense, before nuclear weapons would be used in a retaliatory attack, standard protocol would require confirmation, as the press release above indicates, from several systems: ground-based radar, early warning satellites, intelligence reports, etc. If a nuclear attack warning were to occur today, it is very likely this process would be followed to the letter.

 However, because of a multitude of disturbing circumstances surrounding the false nuclear attack warning experienced by Stanislav Petrov in 1983, it is not certain the Soviet leadership would have strictly adhered to standard protocol.
 In retrospect, there are compelling indications that the satellite warning itself on Sept.
 26, 1983, would have been sufficient to have triggered a nuclear war especially with the state of mind of the Soviet leadership at that time and the distressing intelligence reports continually being passed on to the Soviet leadership.
-Bruce Blair, an expert on Cold War nuclear strategies, now president of the World Security Institute in Washington, D.C., in an interview with Log In Productions speaks of the instability of that time:
+Bruce Blair, an expert on Cold War nuclear strategies and currently a nuclear security expert and a research scholar at Princeton University, in an interview with Log In Productions speaks of the instability of that time:

 (The U.S.Soviet) relationship had deteriorated to the point where I think the Soviet Union as a system not just the Kremlin, not just Andropov, not just the KGB but as a system, was geared to expect an attack and to retaliate very quickly to it.
 It was on hair-trigger alert.
 It was very nervous and prone to mistakes and accidents.
 And the shooting down of the Korean airliner is Exhibit Number A that that was the case that this was an accident-prone, paranoid, nervous country, expecting a nuclear attack.
 The false alarm that happened on Petrovs watch could not have come at a more dangerous, intense phase in U.S.Soviet relations.